 A GMO or genetically engineered organism should be defined based on the process used to create it, not the traits present in the final product.
 All forms of biotechnology including gene-editing techniques resulting in what is commonly referred to as changes that could allegedly be found in nature or developed through conventional breeding methods produce a GMO.

-Defining a genetically engineered animal based on the process used to create it, not by the modification present in the animal, is consistent with the Cartagena Protocol on Biosafety7, the Codex Alimentarius8, and the European Union’s GMO Legislation.
+Defining a genetically engineered animal based on the process used to create it, not by the modification present in the animal, is consistent with the Cartagena Protocol on Biosafety[note]Secretariat of the Convention on Biological Diversity.
+(2000).
+Handbook of the Convention on Biological Diversity: Including its Cartagena Protocol on Biosafety.
+Montreal: Secretariat of the Convention on Biological Diversity.[/note], the Codex Alimentarius[note]Joint FAO/WHO Codex Alimentarius Commission.
+(1992).
+Codex alimentarius.
+Rome: Food and Agriculture Organization of the United Nations.[/note], and the European Union’s GMO Legislation.
 Failure to harmonize definitions, allowable thresholds for accidental or technically unavoidable GM contamination, and failure to segregate GM animals and their derivatives, could negatively impact international trade and domestic producers by resulting in costly rejected shipments.
 Alignment with these international agreements, standards, and regulations will facilitate international trade and support domestic exports.

 4. Responses to Specific Questions Posed by USDA